Showciety/SGB/README.md

 ## Importing Scene Collection

-To simplify the setup we've included an exported scene collection (SGB_2023 for OBS.json).
+To simplify the setup we've included an exported scene collection (SGB24.json).
 To use this in OBS Studio click "Scene Collection" in the top menu, click Import, the import dialogue should open, click the three dots in the "Collection Path" box, select the JSON file and click the "Import" button.

 ## Finding Missing Files

-Once you import the scene collection you can then click on "Scene Collection" in the top bar and select "SGB 2023" to load the scene collection (do not do this live as OBS may crash).
+Once you import the scene collection you can then click on "Scene Collection" in the top bar and select "SGB24" to load the scene collection (do not do this live as OBS may crash).
 You will get a dialogue titled "Missing Files" to point OBS to the location all the image and audio assets are stored.
 Since we've put all the files necessary in this zip file you just have to click "Search Directory..." and browse to where you extracted this to.
 Once all the files have a new file in the "New File" column you can click "Apply".

 ## Streamlabs OBS (SLOBS) Setup